 Types of Knives

-Paring knife: has a blunt tip and straight edge.
-This knife is a bit smaller, which makes it great for precision tasks like dicing veggies.
+Paring Knife: has a blunt tip and straight edge.
+This knife is a bit smaller, which makes it great for precision tasks like dicing vegetables.

 Forged vs. Stamped Cutlery